The intelligence & security layer

 InstagramTokens are never stored in plaintext.
 Each credential is encrypted with a unique initialization vector and authenticated with GCM tags to prevent tampering.

-Every API call your agent makes through Datagran is traced end-to-end.
+Every agent request through Datagran is traced end-to-end.
 See latency, token usage, which data sources were hit, and the full decision chain.

 Set granular policies per action type.
 Every agent request passes through the policy engine before execution—blocked actions never reach the data source.